“Wait a sec! Did my order go through?” 🙄

 It’s always nice to spice the subject header up to help generate excitement before the email is even opened.

-💡 An example for a good order confirmation email subject line could be “[brand name] can’t wait to get started on your order [#1234].”
+💡 An example of a good order confirmation email subject line could be “[brand name] can’t wait to get started on your order [#1234].”

 5. Build Loyalty